 Preventing Disease and Saving Resources looks at how raising breastfeeding rates could save the NHS money through improving health outcomes.

-The report findings show that for just five illnesses, moderate increases in breastfeeding would translate into cost savings for the NHS of up to £50 million and tens of thousands of fewer hospital admissions and GP consultations.
+Findings show that for just five illnesses, moderate increases in breastfeeding would translate into cost savings for the NHS of up to £50 million and tens of thousands of fewer hospital admissions and GP consultations.

 In addition, analyses on three conditions – cognitive ability, childhood obesity and Sudden Infant Death Syndrome (SIDS) – indicate that modest improvements in breastfeeding rates could save millions of pounds and, in the case of SIDS, children’s lives.

-The findings support the NICE recommendation of the Baby Friendly Initiative standards as cost effective, with a costing report which estimating that becoming Baby Friendly will start to save a facility money after three years, owing to a reduction in the incidence of certain childhood illnesses,
+The findings support the NICE recommendation of the Baby Friendly Initiative standards as cost effective, with a costing report which estimates that becoming Baby Friendly will start to save a facility money after three years, owing to a reduction in the incidence of certain childhood illnesses,

 Preventing Disease and Saving Resources: SummaryDownload